asian-code/myWebsite/notes.md

 - publish on aws with s3 + cloudfront
 - design github actions workflow to upload main branch
 - post on linkedin letting people know about the techstack and the new website. ask for feedback and critisim

-# NOTES:
-When screen size is below 880 width. it becomes tooo cramped Make nav bar conver to sandwhich mode if smaller than 720
-<div class="typing-container"> needs to be centered when screen is small
-<div class="illustration-container"> needs to be smaller when screen is small
-<div class="buttons-container"> needs to be centered when screen is small

 ---